-- Sidings under the management of an accredited rail infrastructure manager; or
+- sidings under the management of an accredited rail infrastructure manager

 It is not a requirement to hold an accreditation to become a manger of a private siding.
 Multiple private sidings may be held under the one registration.